 Why is the HHO Dry Cell a better design?

 Here are 3 important reasons:

 2. The electrolyte bath attacks and will eventually destroy the electrical connections if they are submerged.
-With the HHO dry cell design they are outside of the water/catalyst solution which is stored in a separate reservoir and recirculated by the HHO dry cell, this helps in producing more HHO gas and less heat (steam).
+With the HHO dry cell design they are outside of the water/catalyst solution.
+The electrolyte also recirculates through an outside electrolyte tank which helps by washing gas off the plates and also dissipating heat to the electrolyte tank, producing more HHO gas and less heat (steam).

 3. Because it is efficient, there is not a lot of wasted space and electrolyte solution that is not being used and charged with current.
 The very small volume of electrolyte solution that enters the HHO dry cell is subjected to electrical current and able to react and create HHO gas, then exit the HHO dry cell generator and recirculate.

 The plates of our HHO dry cells are made of 316L stainless steel.
 This has been found to have the best properties of resistance to attack from the process of electrolysis.
 Mounting hardware and wire and cable are very difficult to find in 316L grade and are very costly to use.
 With the HHO dry cell design, all of these connections are outside of the electrolyte so this isn't an issue.